 as kings with the beast – the Apostle John’s description of the religious/political relationship of the Beast (the Pope) with the Ten European states is astounding.

-for one hour – the Book of Revelation describes three “hours,” of 500 years, representing 1/12 of the human clock of 6,000 years, and a “half an hour” of silence in heaven.
+for one hour – the Book of Revelation describes four “hours,” of about 500 years, representing 1/12 of the human clock of 6,000 years, and a “half an hour” of silence in heaven.